 It’s that time of the year again!
-For the tenth year running, EU Business School is hosting an alumni get-together at the world-renowned Oktoberfest in Munich.
+For the tenth year running, EU Business School Munich is hosting an alumni get-together at the world-renowned Oktoberfest.
 It’s the perfect opportunity to meet like-minded people or catch up with friends and colleagues over a drink (or two).

 This exciting event will take place on Friday, September 22 from 3.30-6.30 p.m.
 If you’d like to attend, RSVP by emailing Norma Tecuatl at email@example.com.

 Dating back to 1810, Oktoberfest is the world’s largest annual beer festival, with around 6 million people from around the world attending each year.
 It takes place in the festival ground of Thereisienwiese, located just opposite the EU Munich campus.